M-earnest/Python_for_Psychologists_Winter2022/lecture/overview.md

 #### When and where

 The course will officially run from October 28th, 2022 till November 19th, 2022, although homework and coding assignments may be open until the end of the semester (we'll discuss apropriate time-frames and course load with you, no worries!).
-The first meeting on Friday the 28.10.22 from 14.00 (ct?) to 18.00 will be held at the "Seminarhaus" (SH) in room SH 3.105, Theodor-W.-Adorno-Platz 6, 60323, Frankfurt am Main.
+The first meeting on Friday the 28.10.22 from 14.00 (ct) to 18.00 will be held at the "Seminarhaus" (SH) in room SH 3.105, Theodor-W.-Adorno-Platz 6, 60323, Frankfurt am Main.
 The following meetings will be held from 10.00 (ct) to 18.00 on the 4.11.22, 5.11.22 and on the 19.11.22 in room SH 3.105.

 <iframe width="425" height="350" frameborder="0" scrolling="no" marginheight="0" marginwidth="0" src="https://www.openstreetmap.org/export/embed.html?bbox=8.661464452743532%2C50.12589530933526%2C8.67423176765442%2C50.130778644149046&amp;layer=mapnik&amp;marker=50.12833703902714%2C8.667848110198975" style="border: 1px solid black"></iframe><br/><small><a href="https://www.openstreetmap.org/?mlat=50.12834&amp;mlon=8.66785#map=17/50.12834/8.66785">View Larger Map</a></small>